 This Anti-Bullying Policy has been written in accordance with the most recent advice from the DfE: Preventing and tackling bullying.
-Advice for headteachers, staff and governing bodies October 2014, as well as Section 89 of the Education and Inspections Act 2006 which provides that maintained schools must have measures to encourage good behaviour and prevent all forms of bullying amongst its pupils.
-It also links to The Equality Act 2010 and as a school the following equalities objectives have been published to show how we are committed to ensuring a fully inclusive working and learning environment for all:
+Advice for headteachers, staff and governing bodies July 2017, as well as Section 89 of the Education and Inspections Act 2006 which provides that maintained schools must have measures to encourage good behaviour and prevent all forms of bullying amongst its pupils.
+The school has also fully taken on board the latest recommendations in DfE document: Keeping Children Safe in Education and has updated its safeguarding policies and procedures to detail how incidents of cyber-bullying are dealt with.

+This policy also links to The Equality Act 2010 and as a school the following equalities objectives have been published to show how we are committed to ensuring a fully inclusive working and learning environment for all: